Glenfield, Pennsylvania

 Glenfield is a borough in Allegheny County, Pennsylvania, United States, situated along the Ohio River.
-The population was two hundred and twelve at the time of the 2020 census.
+The population was 212 at the time of the 2020 census.

 Geography

-Glenfield is located at 40°31′9″N 80°7′55″W (40.519068, -80.131823).
+Glenfield is located at 40°31′9″N 80°7′55″W (40.519068, –80.131823).

 According to the United States Census Bureau, the borough has a total area of 1.0 sqmi, of which 0.9 sqmi is land and 0.2 sqmi, or 16.00%, is water.

 Surrounding and adjacent neighborhoods

 Glenfield has three land borders, including Aleppo Township to the north, Kilbuck Township to the east, and Haysville to the west.
 Across the Ohio River's main channel, Glenfield runs adjacent with the western end of Neville Island (Neville Township).

 Education

 Glenfield is served by the Quaker Valley School District.

 Government and politics

 Demographics

-As of the census of 2000, there were two hundred and thirty-six people, ninety households, and sixty families in the borough.
+As of the 2000 census, there were two hundred and thirty-six people, ninety households, and sixty families in the borough.